levsero/test_embed/STYLE.md

 ##### Prefer function expressions for local functions

-Use function expressions for functions local to a scope that are not exported e.g:
+Use function expressions for functions local to a scope that are not exported.

 ```javascript
 const someLocalFileMethod = () => {